cwb4-dev/fastapi_cheatsheet_july2021/README.md

 > Q: What ?
 You can do that ?
 You're insane dude my consumers won't cope with multiple answers, status codes, I'm glad it exists but well, let's say I just want to customize the description for the default status code of that endpoint.

-> A: Ok there is a `responses` kwargs in the decorator, that's for the multiple answers Now for the default status code there is the `response_description` kwarg
+> A: Ok there is a `responses` kwargs in the decorator, that's for the multiple answers.
+Now for the default status code there is the `response_description` kwarg

 Or you could do:

-> Check the yellow box with black outline on the [2nd image](https://gitlab.com/euri10/fastapi_cheatsheet/raw/master/FastAPI_cheatsheet_general_endpoint.png), it's how you can do that.
+> Check the yellow box with black outline on the [2nd image](https://gitlab.com/euri10/fastapi_cheatsheet/raw/master/FastAPI_cheatsheet_general_endpoint.png), that's how you can do that.

 ## FastAPI title, description
 Generated using LucidChart, save as png with transparent background, 300dpi